Aging Well Neighborhood Page

 Our vision is to transform the health and healthcare services of aging adults through the creation of a "health neighborhood" that assists the whole person and affirms the benefits of a life-long process of wellness and prevention.

-Our mission is to join medical and social service providers to deliver coordinated care by tapping into our community assets and resources to address how older adults now and in the future live, work, and age in the Greater Lyons Township area.
+Our mission is to join medical and social service providers to deliver coordinated care by tapping into our community assets and resources to address social determinants of health (how we live, work, grow and age) in the Greater Lyons Township area.

 The AWN has the following three teams to carry out its work in the community and in clinical care:

 Aging Care Connections serves as the Aging Well Neighborhood's lead agency.
-In partnership with Community Memorial Foundation, they collaborate with the eleven for-profit and non-profit organizations serving the Greater Lyons Township.
-The full list of members includes: Rush Health and Aging, Cantata, AgeOptions, Pillars, King Bruwaert House, Illinois Association of Family Physicians, West Suburban Chamber of Commerce & Industry, Helping Hand Center, Mujeres Latinas en Acción, AMITA Health, and Independence-4-Seniors, Inc.
+In partnership with Community Memorial Foundation, they collaborate with 12 for-profit and non-profit organizations serving the Greater Lyons Township.
+The full list of members includes: Rush Health and Aging, Cantata, AgeOptions, Pillars, King Bruwaert House, Illinois Association of Family Physicians, West Suburban Chamber of Commerce & Industry, Helping Hand Center, Mujeres Latinas en Acción, AMITA Health, Interfaith Community Partners and Independence-4-Seniors, Inc.

 Aging Well, a program of Aging Care Connections, is dedicated to working with communities to create an environment in which people can age well.
 Serving 20 communities in the Lyons, Riverside, and south Proviso Township areas, the program is composed of hundreds of older adults and more than 130 community based organizations working together to create an environment in which people can age well.